Why Consider Brussels Sprouts For Your Health?

 To prepare Brussels sprouts for the table, break off the outside leaves from the heads.

-And then in order to remove any bugs that may be lodged in the heads, allow them toast in cold salted water for 1 hour or so before cooking.
+And then, in order to remove any bugs that may be lodged in the heads, allow them to toast in cold salted water for 1 hour or so before cooking.

 After removing the sprouts from the salted water, pour enough boiling water over them to cover them well.